 Social Share XF

-Why do some Singaporeans find value in Investment-Linked Policies (ILPs) as part of long-term financial planning, while others have negative impressions of them?
+Why do some Singaporeans find value in ILPs as part of long-term financial planning, while others have negative impressions of them?

 The difference in opinions usually lie in understanding and suitability.